- Group: Freshwater

 The specific aquarium needs of different species of catfish vary based on their natural habitats.
 However, most species are extremely hardy and can adapt to a fairly wide range of water conditions.
 That said, they can be sensitive to abrupt changes in water quality and are sometimes sensitive to the side effects of various medications.

 Catfish are a primarily bottom dwelling species and prefer a soft substrate such as sand or smooth gravel.
 Most species are also extremely active and spend most of their time swimming up and down the aquarium.
-Catfish thrive in aquariums which provide them with enough swimming space as well as numerous hiding places.
+They thrive in aquariums which provide them with enough swimming space as well as numerous hiding places.

 Most species of catfish are extremely peaceful and make great community fish.
 They shouldn’t however be kept with slower moving, timid species which might be stressed out by their exuberant physical activity.

-Most species of catfish can grow quite large and it is important to the individual species’ growth potential before raising them.
+Most species can grow quite large and it is important to the individual species’ growth potential before raising them.
 Often they need to be raised in large, outdoor ponds because of their great size and strength.

-Most species of catfish are omnivores and can be fed on a pellet or algae disk based diet.
+Most species are omnivores and can be fed on a pellet or algae disk based diet.
 Some species, like plecos, are scavengers and will scour the aquarium bottom and sides for algae.
 Some carnivorous species may also devour smaller tank mates that they can fit in their mouths.

 Most species are extremely hardy and can adapt to a fairly wide range of water conditions.